Colorado-class battleship: World War II changes

 Both ships finally underwent major refits in 1944.
 Here their remaining aft cage masts were taken off in favor of the tower masts, the two twin 40 mm replaced by quads, a quadruple 20 mm added, and a new radar fitted.
 Although more extensive refits were proposed by Admiral Ernest J. King, including the addition of eight twin 5 in/38, more advanced fire control systems, and a second protective deck plating, the Bureau of Ships, after demonstrating what would have to be removed as compensation for the weight added for King's ideas, counter-proposed that a smaller reconstruction, like the ones given to the New Mexico class, would be more desirable.
 However, no action was taken until Maryland was struck by a kamikaze aircraft.
 While undergoing repair, eight twin 5 in/38 were added, but nothing else; her conning tower was removed and replaced by a 50 lb special-treated steel structure to balance the additional weight of the 5 in guns.
+Ultimately, Colorado was equipped eight quadruple and two twin 40 mm mounts, along with a quadruple 20 mm and thirty-nine single 20 mm mounts.
+Maryland had eleven quadruple and two twin 40 mm mounts supplemented by a quadruple 20 mm and twenty twin 20 mm mounts.
+West Virginia had ten quadruple 40 mm mounts along with a quadruple, twin and fifty-eight single 20 mm mounts.